wethinkagile/wethinkagile/README.md

 ## Introduction

-Precedent is an opinionated collection of components, hooks, and utilities for your Next.js project.
+We Think Agile is an opinionated collection of components, hooks, and utilities for your Next.js project.

 ## One-click Deploy